-A lot of the time I’m auditing client sites, many of the issues and inefficiencies I uncover could have quite easily been discovered by the development team.
+A lot of the time when auditing client sites, many of the issues and inefficiencies I uncover could have quite easily been discovered by the development team themselves.
 The problems could be been identified, nipped in the bud, and never have made it in front of a customer at all if they’d just known where to look!

 The first kind of testing a team should carry out is Proactive testing: this is very intentional and deliberate, and is an active attempt to identify performance issues.

 This takes the form of developers assessing the performance impact of every piece of work they do as they’re doing it.
 The idea here is that we spot the problem before it becomes problematic.
 Prevention, after all, is cheaper than the cure.
 Capturing performance issues at this stage is much more preferable to spotting them after they’ve gone live.